 Ancient temples and imposing monuments coexist peacefully with a modern skyline.
 Trendy boutiques are widely available, but night markets still play an essential part in life.
-To me, Taipei seems like a city of juxtapositions.
+To me, Taipei seems like a city of juxtaposition.
 It’s highly developed yet hasn’t lost its traditional values.

 Positioned in the island’s northern tip, Taipei (臺北) has been inhabited since ancient times.
 The aboriginals are the first to occupy this prosperous basin, followed by the Qing Dynasty and the Empire of Japan.
 The island was returned to the Republic of China (ROC) when the Japanese surrendered in 1945.
 After losing mainland China to the Communist Party in the Chinese Civil War, the ruling Kuomintang (KMT) relocated the government to Taiwan in 1949.
-And since then, Taipei has been declared as the capital of the ROC.
+And since then, Taipei has been declared the capital of the ROC.

 Today, Taipei is a culturally rich city and one of East Asia’s economic hubs.
 Its charm lies in the curios fusion of traditional Chinese culture with global influence.
-Hence, in Taipei, you can easily find old Taiwanese temples or traditional night markets standing side by side to high-rise malls.
+Hence, in Taipei, you can easily find old Taiwanese temples or traditional night markets standing side by side with high-rise malls.
 You can also see a remarkable collection of antiques inside a palace-like museum, after reaching the cloud at the popular Taipei 101.
 For a weekend, it’s nearly impossible to do everything the capital city has to offer, but here are some highlights of my trip.

 1. Get a bird’s eye view from Taipei 101